Engarif3/MenuCraft/README.md

 ## Overview

-This backend is a part of full-stack application \*\*Restaurant Management" consists of a separate Backend (Menu Craft) built with Symfony and MariaDB, and a Frontend ([Bistro Delight](https://github.com/Engarif3/Bistro_delight_aws)) developed by using React JS.
+This backend is a part of full-stack application **Restaurant Management** consists of a separate Backend (**Menu Craft**) built with Symfony and MariaDB, and a Frontend ([Bistro Delight](https://github.com/Engarif3/Bistro_delight_aws)) developed by using React JS.
 The frontend communicates with the backend via RESTful APIs.

 ## Features